Debdotta26/Finance-Tracker/README.md

 This project is licensed under the MIT License.
 Feel free to use it for personal or commercial purposes, but please give credit.
+🙌 Author
+Built with ❤️ by Debdotta
+Feel free to fork, use, or contribute to this project.